Creper70/Mercenarios-Espaciais/README.md

 - Round management
 - Combat mechanics

-All art and visual assets were created by the design team.
+All art and visual assets were created by Pedro Henrique.

+## How To play

+1. Download the project
+2. Open With Godot 4.1
+3. Run the game

+or

+You can download the game in [Itchio](https://creper70.itch.io/mercenarios-espaciais)